apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Bon Jovi On Band's Future, 'Thank You, Goodnight' Doc & More | MusiCares Person of the Year 2024**
+**Evaluating every NFL coaching hire of the 2024 cycle**

-You can read more about it [here](https://www.youtube.com/watch?v=Hasgku09WpE).
+You can read more about it [here](https://www.bostonglobe.com/2024/02/03/sports/new-nfl-head-coaches-2024/).

 ## Requirements
 - Python 3.8